 5.1.4.1.2 XML component

-The dss2:OptionalInputs child element of dss2:VerifyRequest shall be an instance of dss2:OptionalInputsVerifyType defined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1, and is copied below for information.
+The dss2:OptionalInputs child element of dss2:VerifyRequest shall be an instance of dss2:OptionalInputsVerifyType redefined as in XML Schema file "[XSDFILESIGVALPROT]", whose location is detailed in clause A.1.
+The redefinition of dss2:OptionalInputsVerifyType has been copied in clause 4.2.2 for information.

-<!—targetNamespace="http://uri.etsi.org/19442/v1.1.1#" -->

-<xs:redefine schemaLocation="http://docs.oasis-open.org/dss-x/dss-core/v2.0/csprd01/schema/oasis-dss-core-schema-v2.0.xsd">

-<xs:complexType name="dss2:OptionalInputsVerifyType">

-<xs:complexContent>

-<xs:extension base="dss2:OptionalInputsVerifyType">

-<xs:sequence>

-<xs:element ref="etsival:ProcessSignatures" minOccurs="0"/>

-<xs:element ref="etsival:UseSignatureValidationPolicy" minOccurs="0"/>

-<xs:element ref="etsival:ReturnValidationReport" minOccurs="0"/>

-<xs:element ref="etsival:ReturnAugmentedSignature" minOccurs="0"/>

-<xs:element ref="etsival:ProofsOfExistence" minOccurs="0"/>

-<xs:element name="TSTokensQualityLevel" type="xs:anyURI" minOccurs="0"/>

-</xs:sequence>

-</xs:extension>

-</xs:complexContent>

-</xs:complexType>

-</xs:redefine>

 The following children elements of dss2:OptionalInputsVerifyType type shall not be present:

 The dss2:AddTimeStamp element.